Subscribe to the Prosperous Coach Podcast

 Don’t you want to help more people?
 If so, then make sure your voice, your topics attract attention.
 In this marketplace specificity is what snaps people to attention.

 And here’s what I also know because of hindsight.
 Focusing your niche on a specific audience doesn’t mean you can’t work with people outside of that audience.
 You can!

 I’ve worked with all types of business owners over the years even though my website, my blogs, my podcasts are all focused on coaches.

 So for ease and clarity your social posts, your content, your web copy and freebie should all be focused on supporting your specific audience.
 And that means it will speak to them.
-It will touch me.
+It will touch them.
 They will feel special and follow you.

 And you’ll find it easier to create valuable content, to post on social channels and get engagement, to draw the right kind of prospects to your website.
 Because focusing makes all of that easier.

-If you stay general or just focus on a coachey topic for your niche people won’t take you seriously.
+If you stay general or just focus on a coachey topic for your niche, people won’t take you seriously.
 That’s the bottom line.